apache/airflow/docs/apache-airflow/core-concepts/executor/debug.rst

   if __name__ == "__main__":
       dag.test()

 and that's it!
-You can add argument such as ``execution_date`` if you want to test argument-specific dagruns, but otherwise you can run or debug DAGs as needed.
+You can add argument such as ``execution_date`` if you want to test argument-specific DAG runs, but otherwise you can run or debug DAGs as needed.

 Comparison with DebugExecutor